leslie-alldridge/tech-voting-v2/README.md

 ### Todo

-- Deploy
+- Deploy (done 23/12/2018)

 - decided to add badge, just need to change it so badges show on page load, instead of toggle to do this i'm thinking about having a seperate action to find admin comments and store them in props, then on render we can say 'show this <i> badge if they exist in this.props.adminComment

-- style the admin dropdown
+- confirmation before deleting in case of missclick

 - write admin functions to remove users by name (since there's no password reset)